Freshman Orientation for High School Students

 High School Diploma & GED Certificate

 Counselors assist high school and adult students plan the courses they need to achieve a high school diploma or a GED certificate.
-Contact John Adams and Southeast Campuses.
+Contact John Adams, SouthEast, and Mission Centers.

 The Puente program invites all students who seek to complete English 96 and English 1A at CCSF to apply for our year long instruction and practice in expository writing focusing around the Latino experience.

-Puente students are also required to enroll in the Fall semester GUID T (Orientation to College Transfer).
+Puente students are also required to enroll in the Fall semester AAPS 103 (Orientation to College Transfer).
 Enrollment is open to all eligible students.
 Contact Ocean Campus.